Here is a list of Frequently Asked Questions that may help you understand our program better.

 - A one and one-half hour refresher is recommended for teachers who have participated previously in Rural AmeriTowne.

 Plan to attend an orientation or refresher session at least two months prior to your scheduled Towne date.
-To reserve your spot, contact Judy at 970-332-3150.
+To reserve your spot, call 970-332-3150.

 Our group is not part of a public school system.
 Is it still possible for us to participate in this program?